mvousden/jenkinsfile-demo/README.md

    webhook, but that requires making the Jenkins server public.
 Doing this would be worth testing.
  - Ignore commits with the "[ci-skip]" string in their message.
- - Split builds into test and build jobs, as we do already with simulation packages.

 Notes
 -----